Bitcoin protocol: Scalability

+Privacy

 Deanonymisation of clients

 Deanonymisation is a strategy in data mining in which anonymous data is cross-referenced with other sources of data to re-identify the anonymous data source.
 Along with transaction graph analysis, which may reveal connections between bitcoin addresses (pseudonyms), there is a possible attack which links a user's pseudonym to its IP address.
 If the peer is using Tor, the attack includes a method to separate the peer from the Tor network, forcing them to use their real IP address for any further transactions.
-The attack makes use of bitcoin mechanisms of relaying peer addresses and anti-DoS protection.
-The cost of the attack on the full bitcoin network is under €1500 per month.
+The cost of the attack on the full bitcoin network was estimated to be under €1500 per month, as of 2014.